-- School is closed to all pupils other than vulnerable children, those with an EHCP and the children of key workers and Bubble groups from Nursery, Reception and Year 1.
+- School is currently closed to pupils other than vulnerable children, those with an EHCP, the children of key workers and Bubble groups from Nursery, Reception and Year 1.

-- If your child has symptoms of coronavirus (however mild) including high temperature, continuous cough or loss of sense of taste/smell, they should stay at home for 14-days (https://www.gov.uk/government/publications/covid-19-stay-at-home-guidance/stay-at-home-guidance-for-people-with-confirmed-or-possible-coronavirus-covid-19-infection)
+- If your child has symptoms of Coronavirus (however mild) including high temperature, continuous cough or loss of sense of taste/smell, they should stay at home for 14-days (https://www.gov.uk/government/publications/covid-19-stay-at-home-guidance/stay-at-home-guidance-for-people-with-confirmed-or-possible-coronavirus-covid-19-infection)

 - We continue to follow government advice regarding the recent outbreak of the coronavirus (COVID-19).